ry-schneider/Iterative_Volterra_Propagator/README.md

  * The time dependent Schrödinger equation (TDSE) for a two level atom exposed to a laser.
  * The TDSE for the driven harmonic oscillator.

- The latter two problems, as well as the conversion of the TDSE into a Volterra integral equation, are covered in detail in work of Ndong et. al [1].
+ The latter two problems, as well as the conversion of the TDSE into a Volterra integral equation, are covered in detail in work of Ndong et al. [1].

 Of particular interest for other researchers, the harmonic oscillator example demonstrates how the repository can be used to solve the TDSE for any problem that satisfies the following criteria:
 1. The hamiltonian can be represented by a symmetric banded matrix.